Sara-Imanian/medical-tourism-package-recommender/README.md

 ## Web Application

-Users can enter a medical description in the web interface, and the trained NLP model predicts the most appropriate medical tourism package.
+Users can enter a medical description in the web interface, and the trained NLP model predicts the most appropriate medical category.

 ## API Example